- 05 Jul 2006

 - Working Paper Summaries

 Effects of Task Difficulty on Use of Advice

-Executive Summary — We make most of our choices by weighing other people's advice counter to our own opinions.
+Overview — We make most of our choices by weighing other people's advice counter to our own opinions.
 People generally underweight advice from others, though the practice is not universal.
 In two studies, it is determined that people overweight advice on difficult tasks but underweight it on the easy ones.
 Key concepts include:

 - Understand built-in biases when weighing advice, especially on difficult tasks.
 Don't automatically give more credence to the opinions of advisers or consultants over your own experience.

 Although prior studies have found that people generally underweight advice from others, such discounting of advice is not universal.
 Two studies examined the impact of task difficulty on the use of advice.
 In both studies, the strategy participants used to weigh advice varied with task difficulty even when it should have not.
 In particular, the results show that people overweight advice on difficult tasks and underweight advice on easy tasks.
 This pattern held regardless of whether advice was automatically provided or whether people had to seek it out.
 The paper discusses implications for the circumstances under which people will be open to influence by advisors.